AlternativeFFFF/Alt-F4/submissions/hornwitser_clusterio_v2/road-to-clusterio-2.0.md

 I want to tell the story of how I ended up spending a year developing Clusterio 2.0, which still has a long way to go before a release.
 If you haven’t heard of Clusterio before, it’s open source server software written by _Danielv123_ (with [contributions from around 30 others](https://github.com/clusterio/factorioClusterio/graphs/contributors)) that enables mods to interact across servers.
 It is perhaps best known for the Clusterio 60k event in 2018 where teleport chests were used to transfer items between some 46 Factorio servers in order to build a vanilla-like factory that could do 60k science per minute.
 These teleportation chests work like active provider and requester chests; one removes items from the game and puts them in shared cloud storage and the other takes items requested from that cloud storage and puts them in the game.

-[Insert clusterio v1 video here]
-[Caption: Iron ore being mined on the server on the left, then sent to the server on the right via Clusterio teleportation chests.]
+{% include video.html mp4='https://media.alt-f4.blog/ALTF4/18/clusterio-v1.mp4' alt='Items being transported across servers using clusterio V1' caption='Iron ore being mined on the server on the left, then sent to the server on the right via Clusterio teleportation chests.'%}

 Clusterio has always been composed of two parts: the gameplay interactions that are implemented in mod code and run inside the game, and the server-side infrastructure which deals with moving data between the various game servers.
 In the beginning, the server side was coded around handling the teleportation chests, but as development progressed and more and more features where added the idea of what Clusterio _is_ changed from teleporting chests to a modular server-side platform for making such cross-server gameplay elements.

 In July 2019, The Gridlock Cluster event was held.
 Instead of teleportation chests for transporting items between servers, there were trains that could teleport from the edge of one server to the edge of another server using teleporting train stops.
 The code for teleporting the trains was implemented by _Godmave_ as a plugin to Clusterio.

-[Insert train video here]
-[Caption: Train teleporting from the edge of one server to the edge of another.]
+{% include video.html mp4='https://media.alt-f4.blog/ALTF4/18/train.mp4' alt='Train teleporting between servers' caption='Train teleporting from the edge of one server to the edge of another.'%}

 Sadly, the code was plagued with issues, which is where I enter the picture.